xouyang1/nn-zero-to-hero/README.md

+Reorganized with personal notes and reduced notebook code for future quick reference.

 ## Neural Networks: Zero to Hero

-A course on neural networks that starts all the way at the basics.
-The course is a series of YouTube videos where we code and train neural networks together.
-The Jupyter notebooks we build in the videos are then captured here inside the [lectures](lectures/) directory.
+[YouTube lecture series](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ) from the basics to code/train NN.

 Every lecture also has a set of exercises included in the video description.
 (This may grow into something more respectable).

 ---